petermetz/dci-lint/README.md

 ## Command Line Interface

-After the project has been built, the CLI can be invoked as follows:
+After the project has been built (`$ yarn configure`), the CLI can be invoked as follows:

 ```sh
 DCI_LINT_LOG_LEVEL=ERROR node \